JannickPepe/ChatInterview/README.md

 - Initial start: 16/03 20:50
 - Slut 16/03 22:24

 Comments: Since it is CRA setup it kinda has legacy peers to it, when you are going to install Tailwindcss and Shadcn.
-So other config can happen than what the docs are showing, since they want React with Vite.
+So other config was needed than what the docs are showing, since they want React with Vite.
+Also setup a better tsconfig.json file for more typescript rules and a better custom.d.ts to handle different images, icons and svg etc

 - 2nd start: 17/03 - 10:30
 - 2nd slut:  17/03 - 12:50